Student Life at Dows Lane

-- Holiday Celebrations: We encourage staff and students to celebrate all holidays with students.
+- Holiday Celebrations: We encourage staff and students to celebrate all holidays.
 We read books, share music, dance, and do crafts.
 Due to many students with severe food allergies, we respectfully request that you do not send in any food for the class (unless parents are present to supervise their children).
 We are following a practice of not sharing food in order to keep everyone safe.

 - Third Grade Moving Up Day: This third grade event is designed to mark the end to the Dows Lane journey and celebrate the transition to Main Street School.
 This ceremony is followed by a third grade family picnic.

 - Music Concerts: First grade and third grade classes perform for their families as part of our music program.

 At Dows Lane we believe that healthy eating directly supports brain development and the ability for children to sustain attention and learn throughout the day.
 A daily healthy snack is a vital part of each day at our school.
 We strongly suggest that families do not send any nut or tree nut foods to school, due to our many allergies in the building.
 We are Allergy Aware Because We Care.

 We do not permit children to bring toys to school.
 This includes any type of electronic toy, collectibles, etc. We recognize that some children may need an item on the bus for personal or soothing reasons.
 This is allowed, however the item must be kept in a backpack for the day.
 If a class is holding a special event or celebration, the teacher will communicate what is allowed.

 Personal Electronic Device Use: